-This time last year, I wrote about the diet I’ve been on the past few years; the keto diet.
+More than a year ago, I wrote about the diet I’ve been on the past few years; the keto diet.
 It was a long post that detailed the keto diet and how I had not long ago fallen out of it.
 It was a call to arms for me to get back into it.

 The reason was simple.
 I felt good while I was on it and now that I had strayed, I was feeling crappy again.
 Remember how I said nutrition and individual health can be personal?
 Well, it took me a while, but I had finally found that personal diet that worked for me.

 The benefits of keto for me were wide ranging.
 However, I needed to get off the diet to realize it.
 You don’t appreciate feeling good until you feel mediocre again.